Newton-Okounkov body, Rees algebra, and analytic spread of graded families of monomial ideals: Introduction

 This paper aims to add important evidences to the rich and exciting connection between Newton-Okounkov bodies and algebraic properties and invariants of graded families of ideals.
 Particularly, we shall use combinatorial data of the Newton-Okounkov body of a graded family of monomial ideals to study the \emph{Noetherian property} of the \emph{Rees algebra} and to describe the \emph{analytic spread} of the given family.

-Determining when the Rees algebra of a graded family of ideals is Noetherian is a difficult problem.
+Determining when the Rees algebra of a graded family of ideals is Noetherian is a difficult problem and, in general, is out of reach.
 It is closely related to Nagata's counterexample to Hilbert's fourteen problem (see \cite{Nag1959}).
 Many examples also exist to show that the Rees algebra of the family of symbolic powers of an ideal needs not be Noetherian (cf. \cite{Cut1991, Hun1982, Rob1985}).
 Our first main result characterizes the Noetherian property of the Rees algebra $\R(\I)$ of a graded family $\I$ of monomial ideals via its Newton-Okounkov and \emph{limiting} bodies.